mazhuowen/LeetCode/查找树/#501 Find Mode in Binary Search Tree.md

-Note: If a tree has more than one mode, you can return them in any order.
+**Note**: If a tree has more than one mode, you can return them in any order.

-Follow up: Could you do that without using any extra space?
+**Follow up**: Could you do that without using any extra space?
 (Assume that the implicit stack space incurred due to recursion does not count).